dandevri/grid-it/notes.md

 ## 15 Naming lines
 The lines are not the columns themselves lines inbetween columns.
 Name them when you define them.

+## 16 Auto Flow
+More items that can fit it wil create a implicit row.
+Dense will fill up the space to fit.
+Mostly used when you don't care about the order the items are in.
+Without auto flow dense you have holes.

+## 17 Grid Alignment
+Even if the site you are building is not grid heavy, grid can be really helpful for placing and alignment. (one column) justify-* is row axis align-* is column axis

+Unlike flexbox they don't flip.

+## 18 Ordering
+Default order is zero.
+Order will mess with a11y or text selection.

+## 19 Nesting Grid
+Grid item can also be a grid container.
+The grid is bound by resizing the browser.

+By using auto-fit and minmax it's behaves a bit like container queries.